What do “Engineering Managers” do?

 MSEM Program Learning Objectives

 - Project manager on site or in the office of an engineering firm.
 Duties may consist of (i) schedule prepapration, updating and control, (ii) cost estimation, and control, (iii) risk assessment, (iv) quality assurance and control, (vi) and human resources management.

 - Operation manager for diffferent types of industries.

 - Financial and economic consultant in projects, and operations.

 MSEM Program Learning Outcomes

 The Engineering Management program at the University Of Balamand has the following educational objectives and strategic objectives:

-- Equip students with strong engineering mathematical skills.
+- Equip students with strong engineering modeling and mathematical skills.

-The graduate from the Engineering Management Program is an engineer who can:
+The graduate from the MSEM program is an engineer who can: